glorialulu/TSNet/README.rst

 Lu Xing and Lina Sela. " TSNet: a Python package for transient simulations in water distribution networks".
-Submitted to Advances in Engineering Software.
+Under review with Advances in Engineering Software.

 License
 -------